New phase effective April 26, 2026

 The April 26, 2026 Nitaqat Compliance Guide

-What changes on April 26, 2026 in Nitaqat, how c values shift by year, and how HR teams should run pre-change and post-change scenarios.
+What changed on April 26, 2026 in Nitaqat, how c values shift by year, and how HR teams should run pre-change and post-change scenarios.

-To strengthen EEAT, this guide is grounded in the official facts for the new phase effective April 26, 2026.
+This guide is grounded in the official facts published by MHRSD for the new phase now in effect since April 26, 2026.

 • The core model remains logarithmic: y = m * ln(x) + c, but the yearly c constants are revised by year for 2026, 2027, and 2028.